netpump

-netpump is a tiny network daemon written in Ruby.
+You have found netpump, a tiny network daemon written in Ruby.
 It creates a websocket tunnel to forward traffic from your local machine to a remote HTTPS proxy server.

 Screenshot of netpump help message